 1. No calls for days

-A generation connected by social media and wireless cellular, this one might be the beginning of an end.
+A generation connected by social media and wireless cellular, if this is true for you, then it might be the beginning of an end.
 Communication forms the essence of every relationship.
 Maybe you spent hours on the phone with each other earlier but suddenly, it is not the same as before.

 2. No plans for a future rendezvous

 Remember how you planned to meet at least once every two months?
-The excitement of how you will plan these precious days out?
-The excitement of packing the bags, choosing the destination and all the eagerness to be with each other!
-Now, the two has turned into six and no plans have been made by either of you to meet up.
+Or that every phone call was laced with a “Ugh, I can’t wait to see you, baby!”
+The excitement of how you will plan these precious days out occupied most of your LDR before.
+The excitement of packing the bags, choosing the destination and all the eagerness to be with each other going on an amazing travel for two!

 3. No physical intimacy

 Intimacy is the backbone of a relationship – you feel connected because you share with each other something that you don’t share with anyone else.
-We hear about how to keep the romance alive while doing long distance.
-Frequent video calls, sexting, more video calls to keep the romance and intimacy alive in a long distance relationship.
-When a relationship is dying down, regular passion goes right out of the window.
+We hear about all the ways of how to keep the romance alive while doing long-distance.
+Frequent video calls, sexting away, sending Snapchats to keep the romance and intimacy alive in a long-distance relationship, are thing people frequently do to stay connected and keep the erotic spark alive.

 4. Constant fights

-When everything your partner does irritates you or vice versa, it is a huge sign a long-distance relationship isn’t working.
-Little things have the potential to annoy you both.
-Every phone call turns into mini bursts of frequent fights.
+How to know when to call it quits in a long-distance relationships?
+It’s when little things have the potential to annoy you both immensely.
+Every phone call turns into mini bursts of frequent fights and intense relationship arguments.
 You might not even call back (or get a phone call back) even when you disconnect in anger.
-Fizzling out?
-I think so.
+Long-distance relationship fizzling out?
+I sure think so.

-5. Not appreciative enough
+5. Not being appreciative enough

-6. Starting to feel one-sided
+6. The relationship starts to feel one-sided

-You may feel like you are always chasing your partner.
-Long distance is a two-way street; you have to go all the way each time to make it work.
+You may feel like you are always chasing your partner no matter how hard you try.
+A long-distance relationship is a two-way street; you have to go all the way each time to make it work.
 Meeting someone in the middle just for the sake of it does not last too long.

 7. Falling behind personally

-9. Gut feeling
+9. Your own gut feeling

-10. Relationship has become toxic
+10. The relationship has turned toxic

-Both of you might agree to this.
-You or both of you feel that the relationship has become toxic, ruining your schedule, peace of mind and sleep at night.
-You may feel that your personal goals are being left out because of your long-distance relationship demands.
-You feel like you have to push aside a lot of yourself to make this relationship work – and it is already giving you panic attacks.
-It’s better to let go of a relationship than be in a toxic one.
+Here are some signs of falling out of love in a long-distance relationship.
+You may feel that your personal goals are being left out because of your long-distance relationship demands that you fail to keep up with.
+You feel like you have to push aside a lot of yourself to make this relationship work – and it is already giving you panic attacks or even depression.
+If this is all true, it’s better to let go of a relationship than be in a toxic one.